 [2] Imperial College London, Neuropsychopharmacology Unit, London, UK.

-Our IP portfolio consists of 16 utility patent families including 27 granted patents and 25 pending applications.
+Our IP portfolio consists of 19 utility patent families including 29 granted patents.
 The portfolio spans a wide range of jurisdictions including the US, Europe, India and China.

 Links to two of our patent family filings are below.